 The following guidelines apply to data either owned by Middlebury, or to data that the institution has an interest in protecting.
 The scope of this policy is not limited to the Middlebury network but to all data stored and used on any Middlebury campus, or by any Middlebury affiliate or partner, regardless of format.

 In an effort to prevent unauthorized disclosure of data, the classification system in this policy articulates the appropriate use, modification and disclosure of data, including thresholds for breached data based on the type of data in question.
-Exposure of data below these thresholds, while a security incident and a concern, would not constitute a violation of this policy.
-Exposure above these limits would constitute a security breach, and would be considered a violation of this policy.
+Exposure of data below these thresholds, while a security incident and a concern, may not constitute a violation of this policy.
+Exposure above these limits constitute a security breach, and would be considered a violation of this policy.
 For reference purposes, please note that Vermont Act 162 requires notification for breaches of personally identifiable information (PII) above 1,000 records.